-- Save enrollment data to the NES database only. - Log a user out of the Nymi Band Application or the NES Administrator Console after 5 minutes of inactivity - Always check for liveness during authentication. - Do not use Nymi Bands for Smart Distancing and Contact Tracing - Do not require health attestation to enable the use of an authenticated Nymi Band to gain access to physical access to SEOS-enabled doors. - Do not send temperature alerts to an authenticated Nymi Band. - Do not allow users to use the Nymi Band to lock and unlock their user terminals.
+- Authenticate identity to the Nymi Band by fingerprint only. - Save enrollment data to the NES database only. - Create application certificates automatically (an OTP is not required). - Log a user out of the Nymi Band Application or the NES Administrator Console after 5 minutes of inactivity - Always check for liveness during authentication. - Do not use Nymi Bands for Smart Distancing and Contact Tracing - Do not require health attestation to enable the use of an authenticated Nymi Band to gain access to physical access to SEOS-enabled doors. - Do not allow users to use the Nymi Band to lock and unlock their user terminals.